 - Have law firm investigators obtain witness statements when necessary.

-- Inspect the scene of animal attack if necessary.
+- Inspect the scene of the dog bite attack if necessary.

 - Fast response to clients’ questions.